ongr-archive/ContentBundle/Resources/doc/setup.rst

             // ...
             // Elasticsearch bundle - should be already added. new ONGR\ElasticsearchBundle\ONGRElasticsearchBundle(),
-            // The line you need to add.
+            // The lines you need to add.
+            new ONGR\RouterBundle\ONGRRouterBundle(),
             new ONGR\ContentBundle\ONGRContentBundle(),
         );
     }